Suicide of Joe Gliniewicz: Investigation

 The investigation concluded in November 2015 that Gliniewicz had been embezzling money for at least seven years from the police explorer program, that he believed that his crimes were about to be exposed, and that his death had been a "carefully staged suicide."
-He had also tried to induce a high-ranking gang member to kill village administrator Anne Marrin, who was conducting a financial audit of the program.
+He had also tried to induce a high-ranking member of an outlaw motorcycle gang to kill village administrator Anne Marrin, who was conducting a financial audit of the program.
+Additionally, an unmarked bag of cocaine was discovered in his desk, and text messages during the investigation revealed he was considering planting incriminating evidence on Marrin.

 Further incidents involving Gliniewicz were also uncovered including him threatening an emergency dispatcher with a firearm, allegations of sexual harassment, alcohol abuse and numerous suspensions.
 Over 6,500 deleted text messages were also recovered detailing some of his criminal activities, including his desire to "take out" the village administrator.
 Financial statements were also discovered revealing that he had embezzled a five-figure sum from the explorer program and spent it on things such as vacations, mortgage payments, gym memberships and pornography.
 Investigators also discovered large stockpiles of military surplus gear in his police explorer headquarters such as kevlar helmets, radios, ballistic vests, combat boots, gas masks and gun belts by the hundreds.
 Authorities stated it would have been impossible for Gliniewicz to provide documentation for these items because he had been obtaining the gear through fraud and that these surplus items are meant for use by actual police officers, not explorers.
 The Fox Lake Police Explorer Post 300 was disbanded following the incident.